VIDEO INTERVIEW REQUIRED

 CCMC STANDARDS - Demonstrates support for the mission, values and goals of the organization through behaviors that are consistent with the CCMC Standards.

 * Must possess a degree from an accredited nursing program for registered nurses.
 BSN preferred.
-If ADN, BSN must be acquired within 3 years of hire.
+If ADN, must acquire BSN within 3 years of hire.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIRED